 If you are in a situation with a limited budget and low average positions, then it absolutely makes sense to use bid adjustments to increase the chance of being seen by the right people at the right time.

 If you are unsure regarding ‘how much’, one handy method is to work out the difference in Conversion Rate or CPA from the campaign or ad group benchmark and use that amount as the modifier.

 Conversion Rate Method For Device CPC Bid Adjustments:

 (Device Conversion Rate / Overall Conversion Rate) * Device Max CPC

-In the above situation, we are saying that mobile traffic (for instance) has a 16% greater chance of converting, and therefore, we are willing to spend 16% more on this segment to maximise leads within our target cost per conversion.
+Mobile traffic in the above example has a 16% greater chance of converting, therefore, we should be willing to spend 16% more for this higher quality traffic.
+Assuming the conversion rate holds then we will be able to maximise the number of leads within the same target cost per acquisition as the other devices.